 Failure teaches lessons that are otherwise very difficult to learn.

 Lesson 3: Finding beauty in imperfection.
 Those that have successfully overcome failure know that there is beauty in imperfection.
 They know that while we strive for the ideal, the journey is more wonderful and amazing because of the failures along the way.
 Failure does not define the beauty, but rather our response to it and overcoming it, is the beauty.
 Those who have learned from failure, have the patience to help others who fail and rejoice with them as they overcome their failures.
 After one of my professional failures, as I saw the imperfections in others, I was also able to recognize their quality.
-The mentality and expectation of win or die left me, as I understood more of the emotions and experiences that others whom I was trying to lead, were experiencing.
-I was able to look past their flaws and recognize their heart, their worth and the value of work performed day after day.
+The mentality and expectation of win or die left me as I understood more of the emotions and experiences that others whom I was trying to lead were experiencing.
+I was able to look past their flaws and recognize their heart, their worth, and the value of work performed day after day.
 Rather than being quick to condemn, I understood their perspective.
-I realized I could not fix every flaw in the organization without destroying it, because the organization was made of people who were each flawed and imperfect.
-Rather as the leader my role was to bring them together and help them magnify their value.
+I realized I could not fix every flaw in the organization without destroying it because the organization was made of people who were each flawed and imperfect.
+Rather as the leader, my role was to bring them together and help them magnify their value.

-Lesson 5: The past does not define us and our failures do not define us, but how we move forward does.
+Lesson 5: The past does not define us, and our failures do not define us, but how we move forward does.
 Choose to live in the present and do not look back with regret.
 It took me some time to learn this lesson.
 It was perhaps one of the hardest for me.
 We tend to judge others by their past experiences or choices, and it is natural for us to do this to ourselves as well.
-Often we can be our worst critic.
+Often, we can be our worst critics.
 We made the decisions we did, and nothing can change that now.
-Perhaps it was not even our decisions, but circumstances outside of our control.
-The past still, cannot be changed.
+Perhaps it was not even our decisions but circumstances outside of our control.
+The past still cannot be changed.
 The only thing we can change is the present.
-Within our current limits we can change and decide what to do now.
+Within our current limits, we can change and decide what to do now.
 The person that I am now is what is important.
 The challenge is that others will continue to judge us by our past successes and failures, and in a professional sense, this can be the most difficult part of overcoming failure.
 Sometimes, time is the best healer, and in this case, as we focus on changing the now, our past can be redefined as people experience the new refined person we have become.
 As I have learned to embrace my failures, I have found a deep gratitude for them.
 I am able to reflect and see the positive changes in myself that have come because of those experiences.
-In each case I can see that I would not be in the fortunate position, or be the current leader that I am without those failures.
+In each case, I can see that I would not be in the fortunate position or be the current leader that I am without those failures.

-So, who was right during that meeting so many years ago, the CEO overseeing my internship, or me?
+So, who was right during that meeting so many years ago, the CEO overseeing my internship or me?
 Was I able to learn from a successful organization?
 Yes, absolutely!
-But perhaps my greatest teacher was later, when I experienced my own failures.
-The way I responded and what I learned and became afterwards is what has defined me, and certainly my failure is a part of that.
+But perhaps my greatest teacher was later when I experienced my own failures.
+The way I responded and what I learned and became afterward is what has defined me, and certainly, my failure is a part of that.
 A gratitude that I now know that I could not see at the time.
 That gratitude has helped me to live with that failure, rather than looking back with shame and regret, I can look back with gratitude for what I have learned.
-It has enabled me to help lift others, and to have compassion and the ability to inspire in a way that I could not before.
+It has enabled me to help lift others and to have compassion and the ability to inspire in a way that I could not before.
 Certainly, it is still a challenge in how others view me because of my failure, but I know how to live with it now.
 I have learned how to change and become something so much more than I otherwise would have been, and in that regard, it was all worth it.
 And hopefully, this essay will help others to learn the value of failure and look upon it with a different view of appreciation than previously held.